mdeguzis/SteamOS-Tools/README.md

 `alchemist`
 Default branch - "stable" work that gets PRs, fixes, priority over all other branches.
 `brewmaster`
-Now that Jessie is stable, evaluation of current repository and packages is underway. **Not** recommended for use.
+Now that Jessie is stable, evaluation of the Brewmaster SteamOS release and packages is underway. **Not** recommended for use.
+`brewmaster-beta`
+Based on the brewmaster-beta repo for SteamOS "V2". **Not** recommended for use.
 `testing`
 Branch where new scripts are made, larger alterations to existing ones implemented, and more.